 All complaints about the administration of the Coroner’s Service in Dorset or the conduct of individual members of staff should be raised in the first instance with the Coroner by writing to him or telephoning him.
 The Coroner will reply to such complaints in accordance with the timescales set out above.

 If the Coroner fails to deal with an administration complaint satisfactorily, the complainant may refer it to the Chief Coroner.
 The Chief Coroner has no disciplinary powers or power to award compensation.
-They may however, in appropriate cases, refer the complaint to the Lord Chancellor who is responsible for the discipline of Coroners.
+They may however, in appropriate cases, refer the complaint to the Lord Chancellor.
+The Lord Chancellor is responsible for the discipline of Coroners.

 The Coroner’s and Council’s performance will be monitored regularly against the standards detailed in this document.